 It’s common knowledge that with a consistent, gentle skin care routine, you can significantly reduce the appearance of acne, but there is no cure that can guarantee clear skin forever.
 That said – experts agree a multi-pronged strategy to combat acne is the best approach, and evidence shows certain minerals and vitamins can help.
 For convenience, you may consider taking a supplement for acne, but how effective are different supplements for acne?
 And are they worth a shot?

 Supplements are products containing micronutrients (vitamins and minerals) to supplement your diet with.
 They are typically sold in pill form, but powder and liquid forms are also popular.

 Because supplements are ingested orally, they are classified as a systemic treatment because they affect multiple body systems, unlike topical treatments which are applied directly to the skin.
 But can they really treat acne?

 Why Supplementing Might Work For Acne

-A lot more research is needed to conclusively prove the helpfulness of micronutrients for acne-prone skin, but here are some benefits we could identify.
+More research is needed to conclusively prove the helpfulness of micronutrients for acne-prone skin, but here are some benefits we can identify.

 - First – taking micronutrients in supplement form can relieve hidden deficiencies, which could potentially affect acne 👍.

-- Second – it’s well known that supplements like vitamin C and zinc improve immune system functioning.
+- Second – it’s well known vitamins and minerals like vitamin C and zinc improve immune system functioning.
 Their action can help fight off infection by acne-causing bacteria, called p. acnes 🦠, and improve overall health.